Miss Grand Thailand 2025

 Miss Grand Thailand 2025 (มิสแกรนด์ไทยแลนด์ 2025) was the 12th edition of the Miss Grand Thailand pageant, held on 29 March 2025 at the MGI Hall, Bravo BKK Mall, Bangkok.
 Contestants from seventy-seven provinces of the country competed for the title.

-The contest was won by Saranrat Puagpipat of Phuket, making the third Phuket's representatives to win the contest and the first back-to-back victory from her province.
-Puagpipat was crowned by preceding Miss Grand Thailand 2024 Malin Chara-anan and will represent Thailand at the Miss Grand International 2025 pageant.
+The contest was won by Sarunrat Puagpipat of Phuket, making her the third representative from her province to win the title, securing the first back-to-back victory for Phuket.
+Puagpipat was crowned by preceding Miss Grand Thailand 2024 Malin Chara-anan.
+She represented Thailand at the Miss Grand International 2025 pageant in Bangkok, where she finished as 1st runner-up.

 The event was live-transmitted to audiences worldwide via the pageant's YouTube channel, GrandTV, with a Thai-Australian television personality Matthew Deane as the host.
-In the event, Pattaya was announced as the preliminary host city for the next year competition.
+In the event, Pattaya was announced as the preliminary host city for the competition the following year.

 Background

 Selection of host province

 At the grand coronation night of Miss Grand Thailand 2024 held on 6 March 2024, in addition to crowning the winner, the host of the event also announced Songkhla province as the host for the Miss Grand Thailand 2025 pageant BootCamp with a local entrepreneur and 2025 Miss Grand Songkhla director, Araya To-Kasub (อารยา โต๊ะกะสุบ), as the coordinator.

 Initially, Songkhla province was selected as the preliminary host province for the 2024 national pageant, but due to the opposing political views between the organizer, which supports the center-left parties in the 2023 Thai general election, and the local governments, which support right-wing politics, as well as the conflict between the national director, Nawat Itsaragrisil, and a former Miss Grand Songkhla provincial director, Chanpen Parisuttho-Namchanda, who disagreed with expressing political opinions on the beauty pageant stage, the plan was canceled, and Phuket province was elected as the replacement.